Guinguette: Geography

 The majority are on the edges of the Seine and the Marne rivers, and some are in a district that stretches to the outskirts of Rouen.
 Some guinguettes were however far from the rivers, as the picturesque guinguettes of le Plessis-Robinson built among the chestnut trees.
 There were hundreds of guinguettes as far away as Nogent-sur-Seine, where the nature of the Seine valley changes most.

-Tradition decline and return
+Decline and rebirth of the tradition

-Today guinguettes are an object of nostalgia.
-The guinguettes were marvelous places to return to lighter times during the mad years of the 1920s.
+Today guinguettes are objects of nostalgia.
+The guinguettes were marvelous places to return to lighter times during the Années folles of the 1920s.
 They were obviously an eminent subject for painting during the first half of the 20th century.

 But television and the ban on bathing in the rivers in the 1960s caused the decline of guinguettes.
 This ban was justified for reasons of hygiene (water quality deteriorated in the 1960s and 1970s) and safety (the risk due to barge traffic and drowning).
 In the 1960s, guinguettes became a subject of nostalgia.
 Many people forgot guinguettes, as the French scriptwriter Michel Audiard had one of his characters point out.
 Since the 1980s, there has been a small revival, particularly along the Marne river.
 In 2008, some guinguettes were open every weekend.

-As of 2011 a gradual return to modern guinguettes had begun.
+As of 2008, a gradual return to modern guinguettes had begun, notably in Paris, with opening of la Guinguette de Rosa Bonheur, named after the legendary 19th century feminist painter of the same name.
+Combining the spirit of the Camargue region in southern France, there are currently four distinct locations, beginning with the original in the Parc des Buttes-Chaumont, followed by Rosa-sur-Seine at the Port of Invalides, Rosa à l'ouest in Asnières-sur-Seine, and Rose à l'Est at the Chalet de la Porte Jaune in the Park Bois de Vincennes.